iag-geo/valhalla/README.md

 ## map_matching

-A [Python script](./map_matching) for recreating trajectories using a combination of map matching & routing (for areas of poosr GPS data).
+A [Python script](./map_matching) for recreating trajectories using a combination of map matching & routing (for areas of poor GPS data).

 Requires Postgres with PostGIS.

-## old_install_scripts

-NOT WORKING ON CURRENT VERSION OF VALHALLA - scripts for building and installing Valhalla locally on Mac.